epiphone/gradu/README.md

 - Reviewing existing literature for serverless patterns.
 - Reviewing and analyzing the feasibility of traditional patterns on a serverless platform.
 - Implementing a typical web backend application utilizing different patterns and evaluating the results.
 The app could be a either subset of the tacit.space app or made up from scratch.
+  - evaluating the suitability of given pattern
+  - evaluating the serverless implementation vs a traditional one

 ## Problems